OpenNewsLabs/autoEdit_2/Notes/test_list.md

 ## Main user journey -  Export options

 - export all other options, give valid files, eg captions, plain text etc...

+- audio `.ogg` not working on safari. only `.wav` file works. reason for converting to .ogg is that it is smaller file size, so faster to send to IBM, requires less bandwith.
+For working on mobile would need to work on phone.

+- Transcription delete in transcription index not working properly. it is not deleting the right transcription. it delete right media but wrong model.